E!

 E!
-Entertainment Television is an American basic cable television network.
-It is owned by the NBCUniversal Media Group division of Comcast's NBCUniversal, which its cable channel is to be spun off into a new media company, Versant.
+Entertainment Television is an American basic cable television network owned by Versant.
 The channel focuses primarily on pop culture, celebrity-based reality shows and movies.

-The channel was launched on July 31, 1987 as Movietime by multiple consortium cable providers Comcast, Continental Cablevision, Cox Cable, TCI, and Warner Cable), HBO/Warner Communications, and various shareholders, with HBO directly programming and managing the network.
+The channel was launched on July 31, 1987 as Movietime by multiple consortium cable providers (Comcast, Continental Cablevision, Cox Cable, TCI, and Warner Cable), HBO/Warner Communications, and various shareholders, with HBO directly programming and managing the network.
 Movietime was relaunched on June 1, 1990 as E! to emphasize its widening coverage of the celebrity–industrial complex, contemporary film, television and music, daily Hollywood gossip, and fashion.
 Comcast and Disney/ABC Cable Networks acquired the channel in 1997 before acquiring Disney's stake outright in 2006.
-E! became part of the NBCUniversal's cable division in 2011; which will then along with its cable channels to be spun off to Versant in 2025.
+E! became part of NBCUniversal's cable division in 2011; which along with its cable channels spun off to Versant in 2026.

 As of November 2023, E! is available to approximately 71 million pay television households in the United States—down from its 2011 peak of 99 million households.